deemoowoor/employee-stats/README.md

 To run the code:

  1. Clone the repository
- 2. Ensure at leastt Python 3.7 is installed:
+ 2. Ensure at least Python 3.7 is installed:

  ```
  $ python --version